screamz2k/License-Api/README.md

 - Password Fernet Encryption
 - Automatic Key Counter
 ## What's not covered?
-- Anti-Bruteforce-Defence
+- Anti-Bruteforce-Defence / only signup working on that.
-- Sql-Injection (not-tested)
+- Sql-Injection / didnt find anything, try to inject and open an issue.
 - Api-Limit
 # Explanation
 I'm just a junior backend dev, and wasn't able to cover these protections, because of missing Knowledge and this Project was made in 5 days, and I want to go on.